immywing/ttv-statistics/design-decisions.md

 - Integers are also valid, as a streamer never gets a view count between `0 < x < 1`.

 > **Outcome**: For simplicity in consuming the information, calculate and display these figures as integers.

+## "Title of the most viewed video along with its view count"

+The technical specification includes a requirement for:
+> "Title of the most viewed video along with its view count"

+This was presented as a single bullet point, and it was unclear whether the intended response format should:

+- Combine both values into a single string (e.g. `"Most viewed: <title> (views: <count>)"`), or
+- Return them as distinct values.

+### Rationale

+- Returning a combined string obscures the view count and makes it harder to consume in downstream processes (e.g., UI, analytics, testing).
+- Returning `title` and `view_count` as separate fields within a nested struct preserves semantic clarity.
+- Grouping these fields under a `most_viewed_video` object clearly communicates their relationship.
+- This structure also allows for future extensibility — if more metadata about the most viewed video is needed later (e.g., duration, URL), it can be added to the struct without disrupting the response shape.

+> **Outcome**: Return a `most_viewed_video` object with `title` and `view_count` as separate fields.